watson-developer-cloud/node-red-node-watson/README.md

 - Bump dependancy on node to >=10.0.0
 - Bump dependancy on cfenv, request, file-type
 - Bump dependancy on ibm-cloud-sdk-core to 0.3.7 (need to stay on 0.x, for STT Streaming to work)
-- Node-RED & IBM-Watson & Use of promises on API invokation & IAM URL construct migration & Removal of default endpoint of
+- Node-RED & IBM-Watson & Use of promises on API invocation & IAM URL construct migration & Removal of default endpoint of
     - Tone Analyzer node.
     - Personality Insights node.
     - Visual Recognition V3 node